Posted on January 6th, 2013 | Filed under Featured, Interfaith, Uncategorized

 Image courtesy of WikiMedia.

-As a staff member of the Soka Gakkai International-USA Buddhist Association, Daniel directs awareness raising initiatives centered on the U.N.
-Declaration and Programme of Action on a Culture of Peace.
-In May 2012, he completed a Master of Public Diplomacy at the University of Southern California and has since conducted research in this area as an independent scholar.
-His research interests include faith diplomacy, media and religion, and the role of transnational non-state actors in global affairs.
-In 2013, Palgrave Macmillan will publish his article titled "Pope John Paul II, Radio Free Europe and Faith Diplomacy" as part of a new volume on religion and public diplomacy.
+Daniel Hall is Director of Peace and Community Relations (West Territory) for the Soka Gakkai International-USA Buddhist Association where he directs awareness raising initiatives centered on the U.N.
+Declaration and Programme of Action on a Culture of Peace, nuclear disarmament, sustainable development, and human rights education.
+Mr. Hall received a Master of Public Diplomacy from the University of Southern California.
+He has published book chapters and articles on Buddhism, engaged religious communities and faith diplomacy.
+In 2013, Palgrave Macmillan published his article titled "Pope John Paul II, Radio Free Europe and Faith Diplomacy" as part of a new volume on religion and public diplomacy.